suhank/zea-engine/docs_src/docs/Manual/intro.md

 ## Why Zea Engine

 Zea Engine is for software developers who are dissatisfied with current tools and complex processes for building 3D web applications.
-It’s a powerful open-source WebGL2 javascript framework for rendering 3D scenes that combines the world’s fastest rendering engine with highly efficient server-side pre-processing.
+It’s a powerful open-source WebGL2 TypeScript framework for rendering 3D scenes that combines the world’s fastest rendering engine with highly efficient server-side pre-processing.
 Unlike the leading commercial solution, Zea Engine provides a [10x performance](https://blog.zea.live/en/blog/cad-visualization-on-the-web-2021-benchmark-report) increase with simple subscription-based [pricing](https://www.zea.live/pricing), without complicated licensing agreements, or royalty payments.

 Zea Engine provides a streamlined development environment for working with 3D CAD in the browser.
 It provides out-of-the-box support for WebXR, plugins, product manufacturing information (PMI), metadata, measurements, multi-user collaboration, connectivity, model trees, two-way communication with host applications and the 3D scene, support for assemblies containing references to external parts and sub-assemblies, and more.